km-clay/nixos-config/README.md

 # ❄️ pagedMov's NixOS dots ❄️

-Special thanks to Frost-Phoenix, this config started out as a fork of his dots and still uses a few of his scripts: [Check out his config here](https://github.com/Frost-Phoenix/nixos-config/tree/catppuccin)
+Special thanks to Frost-Phoenix, this config started out as a fork of his dots.
+[Check out his config here](https://github.com/Frost-Phoenix/nixos-config/tree/catppuccin)

 Take whatever you like, just know that the hardware configurations in my hosts folder won't work on your machine : )